bilalbox/mule-jenkins-cloudhub-demo/README.md

 3. Navigate to http://localhost:8080 and enter the security token you retrieved from the container logs in step #2.

-4. Complete Jenkins installation and configuration (COMING SOON!)
+4. Complete Jenkins installation and configuration